Remetrizing dynamical systems to control distances of points in time: Introduction

 The reader might wonder why we take such a definition while e.g. N. Aronszajn and P. Panitchpakdi (see \cite{aron}) define them in a slightly weaker way, namely using only conditions (MC1) and (MC2).
 The reason is that in our definition, $MC$ is a convex set which is closed under addition, taking pointwise infima and suprema of bounded above sets (by a modulus of continuity).
+By the last two notions we mean that for two sets $A,B \subset MC$ (such that there exists $\tilde{\omega} \in MC$ for which $\omega < \tilde{\omega}$ whenever $\omega \in B$) the following functions are well defined moduli of continuity: $\inf A(t):=\inf\{\omega(t) : \omega \in A\}$ and $\sup B(t):=\sup\{\omega(t) : \omega \in B\}$.
 Moreover, any function $\omega$ satisfying conditions (MC1), (MC2) and additionally $\limsup\limits_{t\to+\infty}\frac{\omega(t)}{t} < +\infty$ is bounded from above by a concave function from $MC$ (see \cite{aron} for a proof).
 Functions satisfying (MC2) and (MC3) which vanish at 0 (so the only difference from our moduli of continuity is the lack of continuity at 0) are known as quasiconcave (see \cite{colin}).

 For the reader's convenience we remind a classical notion.
 For a topological space $X$, a metric space $(Y,\rho)$ and a family $\F \subset Y^X$ we will say that the family $\F$ is \textit{equicontinuous (with respect to the metric $\rho$)} if for any $x\in X$ and any $\varepsilon > 0$ there exists a neighbourhood $U$ of $x$ such that for any function $f \in \F$ we have $\diam_\rho(f(U)) \leq \varepsilon$.
 When $X$ is a metric space with metric $d$ then we will say that $\F$ is \textit{uniformly equicontinuous (with respect to the metrics $d$ and $\rho$)} if for any $\varepsilon > 0$ there exists $\delta > 0$ such that for any $x,y \in X$ and $f \in \F$ if $d(x,y) < \delta$ then $\rho(f(x),f(y)) < \varepsilon$.
 Note that the union of finitely many [uniformly] equicontinuous families is [uniformly] equicontinuous.\\ Let $(X,d)$ and $(Y,\rho)$ be metric spaces, $f:X\to Y$ a function between them and $\omega \in MC$.
 We will say that $f$ \textit{admits the modulus (of continuity)} $\omega$ if for any $x,y\in X$ the following condition is satisfied: